Kiljan/Django/README.md

 Admin == admin
 Pasword == wężykP

-I dont like a database management here.
-Different statments compared to what I used in plain sql query.
-For now I look a diffrent solution.
-More Java like (for example PreparedStatement() class)

 1. Download all files to one folder
 2. run virtual enviroment --> .
 DjangoBlogTutorial/myenv_two/VirtualBox VMs/bin/activate
 3. run django server (must be in project folder with manage.py file) --> python manage.py runserver